lingfengmarskey/wordsInInfo/docs/_posts/2020-12-12-privacy-en.md

 ### Compliance with laws and regulations, national guidelines, and other norms
 We will comply with the laws and related laws regarding the handling of personal information, national guid.

+The first edition was formulated on May 30, 2021.